waridh/waridh.github.io/docs/about.markdown

 ##### Jekyll

 This website is created using the Jekyll framework.
 Allows for efficient website creation with significant documentation features.

 ### Concepts

+#### Operating System Concepts

+##### Processes

+Knowledge in the creation and inner workings of processes, specifically the UNIX variants.
+Familiar with compilation, linking and loading of UNIX threads, both statically and dyncamically in both the linking and loading process.
+Hold understanding of the address space of a program, along with some swapping algorithms.